albar965/littlenavmap-manual/en/MENUS.md

 Show or hide these facilities or navaids on the map.
 Navaids might be hidden on the map depending on zoom distance.

 #### Airspaces {#airspaces}

+Note that airspaces are hidden if the airport diagram is shown.

 ##### ![Show Airspaces](../images/icons/airspace.png "Show Airspaces") Show Airspaces {#show-airspaces}